AnuragChaudhari9/SQLChatbot/README.md

 All without writing a single line of SQL.

----

-### Technical Significance (for Data Science & GenAI Roles)

-- Shows your **ability to integrate LLMs with structured data sources**, a key use case in Enterprise GenAI.
-- Demonstrates understanding of **data privacy**, **configurable credentials**, and **secure pipelines**.
-- Can be the base for a **retrieval-augmented generation (RAG)** system using company-specific structured data.
-- Helps bridge the gap between **data engineering, MLOps**, and **natural language interfaces** — one of the hottest frontiers in GenAI.

----

-### Why It Stands Out

-- You’re not just building a chatbot.
-  You’re giving decision-makers **direct access to the brain of their organization: the database** — using the language they already know.
 ## Project Architecture

 This project is built with **modularity**, **security**, and **scalability** in mind.
 Here's how it works: